rpedersen3/agent-explorer/apps/web/TEST_RESULTS.md

 ## Next Steps

 **Check Cloudflare Dashboard**:
-1. Go to Pages → erc8004-web → Settings
+1. Go to Pages → agent-explorer → Settings
 2. Look at "Framework preset"
 3. Tell me what it says